superstes/growautomation/setup/ReadMe.md

     ```
     The '**user**' password is for the web-ui login!
   * **You should delete this file** after you saved your passwords safely!
-* Now you can access the web-interface and configure your devices.
-More information to the configuration can be found <a href="https://docs.growautomation.eu/en/latest/index.html">here</a>.
+* Look into the <a href="https://docs.growautomation.eu/en/latest/setup/raspberry.html#ssd">post-setup guide</a> for further ToDos.

 ----